 In May 2024, as a rebranding initiative of the former Idea Bank S.A., Salt Bank was launched, being the first 100 per cent.
 Romanian neobank.
-It is the first fully digital (without banking units) bank "made in Romania", thus offering banking services to customers only through digital channels.
+It is the first fully digital (without physical banking units) bank "made in Romania", thus offering banking services to customers only through digital channels.
 Concretely, it offers its services through a mobile banking application (and wallet).
 As an element of differentiation compared to other neo-banks or fintechs that offer such platforms, Salt Bank offers customer support services through its own call center.
+In March 2024 the Bank launched its digital app - Salt Bank (both on Android and iOS), which helped the Bank increase its customer base to over 380 thousand clients by the end of 2024.